Deforestation: COVID-19 pandemic

-According to the United Nations Environment Programme the Coronavirus disease 2019 is zoonotic, e.g., the virus passed from animals to humans.
-Such diseases are occurring more frequently in the latest decades, due to a number of factors, a large part of them environmental.
-One of the factors is deforestation because it reduce the space reserved for animals and destroys natural barriers between animals and humans.
-Another cause is climate change.
-Too fast changes in temperature and humidity facilitate the spread of diseases.
-The United Nations Environment Programme concludes that: "The most fundamental way to protect ourselves from zoonotic diseases is to prevent destruction of nature.
+Scientists have linked the Coronavirus pandemic to the destruction of nature, especially to deforestation, habitat loss in general and wildlife trade.
+According to the United Nations Environment Programme (UNEP) the Coronavirus disease 2019 is zoonotic, e.g., the virus passed from animals to humans.
+UNEP concludes that: "The most fundamental way to protect ourselves from zoonotic diseases is to prevent destruction of nature.
 Where ecosystems are healthy and biodiverse, they are resilient, adaptable and help to regulate diseases.